 - Turkey, chicken, red meat, greek yogurt, and whey powder to get protein.
 My gym rat habits are still with me where I make whey shakes every morning, workout or not.
 Lots of healthy, creative ways that help post workout and fill you up before the work day.
 My wife and I have also found lots of amazing recipes in this popular book: http://www.runfasteatslow.com/

-- Sweet potatoes, Brussels sprouts, or broccoli.
-I don’t eat enough vegetables but we tend to make sweet potatoes and Brussels sprouts 4x a week in our house.
-The other nights might have asparagus or green beans or something else.
+- Brussels sprouts, broccoli, peppers, and all the beets!
+I don’t eat enough vegetables but we try to make vegetables the focal point of our dinners which usually means a full tray of Brussel sprouts mixed in with sweet potatoes.
+The other nights might have peppers or broccoli or something else.
 All of these go great with the 100 different ways we’ve learned to make chicken.
 I don’t think I could ever go vegetarian or vegan but do aim to eat vegetables everyday.
 It is hard.

 - Make small adjustments.
 I’ve replaced wheat bread with ezekiel bread, sugary peanut butter with organic peanut butter, skim milk for almond milk, and many more little changes that make a huge difference.
 I tend to eat these things every day so making these changes has made a big difference in how my body feels.
 Unfortunately these tend to be a bit pricier so we try to make trade offs by eating out less.
 Not buying booze or ordering booze when out is a non trivial difference on the total food bill.